Chinese TV pulls Arsenal game coverage after Ozil criticism

 In 2018, Ozil quit Germany’s national team following criticism over his decision to pose for a picture with Turkish President Recep Tayyip Erdogan.

-“He should be responsible for his career and refrain from making any comment raising and inciting anger in other nations," Wangshu said.
+“He should be responsible for his career and refrain from making any comment raising and inciting anger in other nations," Chen said.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports